How productive and well-connected can a team be without a reliable video conferencing solution?

 |Support||24/7 support||24/7 priority support (across all paid plans)|

-Google Meet is available for free on the Google Workspace platform.
-In this version, Google Meet offers free meetings for up to 100 people with a 1-hour meeting length limit.
-However one-on-one meetings can last up to 24 hours and each user has 15GB of cloud storage at their disposal.
+Google Meet (formerly Hangouts) is available for free on the Google Workspace platform, and this version offers free meetings for up to 100 people with a 1-hour meeting length limit.

-Zoom, on the other hand, offers a slightly weaker video conferencing experience in the free version.
-It limits group calls to only 40 minutes, and there’s no cloud storage for meeting recordings.
-Teams with limited budgets naturally immediately gravitate towards Google Meet which still offers more options for free.
+On the other hand, Zoom offers a slightly weaker video conferencing experience in the free version.
+It limits group calls to 40 minutes, and there’s no cloud storage for meeting recordings.

-A complete Google Workspace package unlocks additional chat, email, and storage features.
-The cheapest plan comes at $6 per user, per month, which is comparatively more reasonable than Zoom’s equivalent which costs $14.99.
+The most affordable Google Meet plan comes at $6 per user, per month, which is comparatively more reasonable than Zoom’s equivalent, which costs $14.99.

-With this Google Meet plan, users can enjoy digital whiteboarding in addition to an upgrade to 30GB of cloud storage per user.
+With this Google Meet plan, users can enjoy digital whiteboarding and upgrade to 30GB of cloud storage per user.
 And, even though the storage refers to the whole Google Workspace, it still trumps Zoom’s offer of 1GB of cloud recording storage per license.

-The highest-priced plan for Google Meet costs $18 per user, per month and it provides quite the upgrade.
+The Business Plus Plan from Google Meet costs $18 per user, per month, providing quite the upgrade.
 With maximum participants capacity upgraded to 500, it also features:

 - Digital whiteboarding,